OctaMED: History

-OctaMED was developed on the Amiga until 1996.
-The last version, called OctaMED Soundstudio, had features like MIDI file support, ARexx support, support for 16-bit and stereo samples, hard disk recording, and support for up to 64 channels.
+OctaMED was developed by Teijo Kinnunen on the Amiga until 1996.
+His last version, called OctaMED Soundstudio, had features like MIDI file support, ARexx support, support for 16-bit and stereo samples, hard disk recording, and support for up to 64 channels.

 Teijo Kinnunen handed over the development of OctaMED to other programmers soon after the final Amiga version was released.
 The new programmers later released a Windows port, but the lack of features and presence of noticeable bugs meant this edition did not achieve the same level of fame as the Amiga release.
 More versions of the Windows port were later released.
 It was subsequently renamed to MED Soundstudio, and has had several releases under that name.

 A later approach to extend the features of the Amiga version of OctaMED was performed by Kjetil Matheussen starting in 1997.
 By hacking the binary he managed to make a more low-level plugin system than was already available via the ARexx language.
-With the help of NSM (an open source patching and plug-in system for Octamed) the users could now get access to the CAMD MIDI library, 48-channel MIDI interfaces, signal processing plugins for the sample editor, interaction with the sequencer Bars&Pipes, and many other esoteric features, far extending the features offered for the commercial Windows version of OctaMED.
+With the help of NSM (an open source patching and plug-in system for OctaMED) the users could now get access to the CAMD MIDI library, 48-channel MIDI interfaces, signal processing plugins for the sample editor, interaction with the sequencer Bars&Pipes, and many other esoteric features, far extending the features offered for the commercial Windows version of OctaMED.

+In February 2015 A-EON Technology Ltd acquired the rights to OctaMED for Amiga and Amiga-like next generation systems from RBF Software.

+In January 2024 active development of the Amiga source code was resumed by AmigaKit Ltd on behalf of A-EON Technology Ltd. OctaMED was updated primarily for inclusion in AmigaKit's A600GS computer system.
+It is also supplied pre-installed on the forthcoming A1200NG computer system.
+The latest OctaMED 8 for the A600GS and A1200NG adds important features such as AHI driver support, CAMD Midi Library support and MIDI hardware support for the A600GS.
+Further GUI enhancements are planned.

+The official OctaMED Amiga forum was opened for users in May 2024 in advance of the new OctaMED 8 release.
+Amigastore states on their wiki that "In 2025 it is due to be released as a separate digital download and boxed software for Commodore-Amiga and Amiga compatible system" but this has yet to materialize.
+OctaMED 8 is still unavailable to be purchased separately and remains as an exclusive to the A600GS and A1200NG.
+As of 2025, OctaMED 8 will not function on real Amiga computers or emulators without a patch to crack its copy protection that prevents OctaMED 8 from running outside of the A600GS/A1200NG.

-Current version is available for Windows and AmigaOS platforms, called MED SoundStudio.
+Former version is available for Windows and AmigaOS platforms, called MED SoundStudio.